Campbell’s Logo

 Campbell's Logo 1898

-The red inscription familiar today first appeared in 1898.
-This variation lasted for 55 years and made the brand’s visual recognition at the highest level.
+The red inscription we know today first appeared in 1898.
+This variation lasted 55 years, raising the brand’s visual recognition to the highest level.
 The company’s name is drawn, not written, and looks modern and elegant.
 In addition to this feature, it is also necessary to note the long and thick lines in the letters, which have rounded corners.
 Small contours made the logo harmonious.

 1953 – 2000